ibm-cloud-docs/vpc/file_storage_vpc_mounthelper.md

    ```
    {: screen}

-1. Optional - By default, certificates last 1 hour and new certificates are fetched every 45 minutes.
+1. Optional - By default, a certificate lasts 1 hour, and new certificates are fetched every 45 minutes.
 However, you can modify the `certificate_duration_seconds` option in the configuration file `/etc/ibmcloud/share.conf` to a different time interval.
 The new value must be between 5 minutes and 1 hour, and expressed in seconds.
    ```sh
    certificate_duration_seconds = 600
    ```